turnersale/reading_notes/reading/lutz_learning_python.md

 ## Chapter 7 - String Fundamentals

-- String Basics:
+- String Basics
   - Python strings are categorized as immutable sequences, meaning they retain a left to right order and they cannot be changed in place
   - Triple quotes allow for multiline commenting
-- String Literals:
+- String Literals
   - You can use single quotes, double quotes, triple quotes, escape sequences, raw strings, bytes literals, and Unicode literals to write strings
   - Primarily, literals are written using the single or double quotes
   - Python with automatically concatenate any strings literals that are not separated by a comma, this can also be explicitly called using the + operator
-- Escape Sequences Represent Special Characters:
+- Escape Sequences Represent Special Characters
   - Identified by the \ character preceding the escaped text
   - \n creates a new line
   - \t creates a new tab